 Each of the ten Canadian provinces has filed a health-care cost recovery action against Canadian and non-Canadian tobacco-related entities, including RJR Tobacco and one of its affiliates.
 In these actions, which are described below, each of the Canadian provinces seeks to recover for health care, medical and other assistance paid and to be paid for treating tobacco-related disease.
 Pursuant to the terms of the 1999 sale of RJR Tobacco's international tobacco business, RJR Tobacco has tendered the defense of these actions to JTI.
 Subject to a reservation of rights, JTI has assumed the defense of RJR Tobacco and its affiliate in these actions.
-In the wake of Canadian bankruptcy proceedings involving the three principal Canadian cigarette manufacturers (none of which is a RAI company), all activity in these cases, as well as the class action cases discussed below, has been stayed through March 31, 2024.
+In the wake of Canadian bankruptcy proceedings involving the three principal Canadian cigarette manufacturers (none of which is a RAI company), all activity in these cases, as well as the class action cases discussed below, has been stayed through January 31, 2025.
 The stay may be further extended.
 During the stay, negotiations, under the auspices of the Canadian bankruptcy court, are proceeding regarding a potential resolution of all these cases against all defendants, not just the three principal Canadian cigarette manufacturers that have sought bankruptcy protection.
+Proposed plans to resolve the three Canadian cigarette manufacturers' bankruptcies were published in December 2024, and the proposed plans would release, among others, RJR Tobacco and its affiliates.
+The Canadian bankruptcy court has scheduled a hearing to consider approval of the plans on January 29-31, 2025.